-If you know anything about us here at Be Studios, you know that we love to help people step out of their comfort zones.
+If you know anything about us here at Be Fitness, you know that we love to help people step out of their comfort zones.
 This year we guided fourteen of our students and instructors through their first pole competition.
 Everyone traveled to Chicago, IL to perform with over 200 competitors in a weekend-long competition held by Pole Sport Organization (PSO).
 This was the first time that our studio traveled and competed as a team to an event like this.
 We spent months preparing together for this competition in various workshops, practices, and meetings.

 This idea all started in May 2017 when one of our instructors, Maya Soul, competed on her own in this same competition.
 The experience was so life-changing that she wanted everyone at the studio to go through the same experience.
 Another instructor, Brittany Hansel, had previously competed in PSO in another city.
-This past year Brittany became Be Studios’ PSO Unicorn.
+This past year Brittany became Be Fitness’ PSO Unicorn.
 PSO Unicorns are studio ambassadors that know the ins and outs of PSO.
-Together with the studio manager, Brittany and Maya Soul created the first Be Studios Competition Program.
+Together with the studio manager, Brittany and Maya Soul created the first Be Fitness Competition Program.

 We took 7 instructors and 7 students to this competition, most of them participating in our competition program.
 Our program originally consisted of 10 bi-weekly workshops helping to perfect the student’s routine focusing on the different elements that the judges critique including tricks, stage presence, and musicality.
 We’ve since updated the program to consist of 12 weekly workshops to help students choreograph their routine from start to finish.